 You should now have your rifle stripped to the following as shown in the image below.

 Once you get to this point, clean everything away on your bench as you will need to pull apart the action next.
-Cleanliness in tuning a HW77K does not stop at keeping the rifle clean.
+Cleanliness in air rifle tuning, such as a HW77K does not stop at keeping the rifle clean.
 If you want accuracy and longevity in your HW77K or any air gun for that matter, keep your pellets clean too.
 The best way to do that is with a Pellet Pouch and not your grubby pockets.

 I can’t stress this enough, and that is to work in a clean and well-lit environment with tools and other miscellaneous bits and pieces well away from your air rifle as marking it is just too easily done.
 For those of you who are familiar with pulling down air rifles, these points may seem a bit lame or even basic.
 However, I can assure you from the phone calls that I get, there are a large number of air gun owners who know nothing about stripping down an air rifle, let alone anything about air rifle tuning.

 The next thing we need to do with the HW77K is unwind the trigger housing from the main body of the action.
 You should find this very tight and may well need to put a close fitting spanner end into the trigger group recess.
 When doing this, find a large spanner with a thickness very close to that of the trigger group, place it deep into the slot, then while holding onto the main body, strike the spanner so that it twists the trigger housing in an anti-clockwise motion.
 Once the trigger housing starts to move, I suggest that you undo it by hand while watching how much thread is still left in the housing.
 Once you get down to about 4 or 5 threads left (looking through the loading arm channel under the main body), it is time to place the air rifle down and fasten a clamp across it from the barrel end to the trigger housing end.